Kangaroob/odin-calculator/README.md

 I threw this together before actually going through the JavaScript lesssons, to see if I could do it, so I'm sure there are ways to optimize this code.
 For example (To Do):

-    -Keep the text in Display from overflowing (try 1/9999 to see bug)

     ---

     -Adjust calc-body to fill viewscreen Height